Inside the Bois de Blouneu,

 Excellent collection

-Take a look at the gallery of the Louis Vuitton Foundation designed by Frank Gehry!
-Bernard Arnault, the founder of Louis Vuitton, wanted to provide Paris with an amazing space for art and culture, and the resulting building is the Louis Vuitton Foundation.
-Filled with natural light and a building that makes you feel like you're on a boat, this is a great place to view masterpieces.
-In particular, when you enter the two-story glass building, you can explore temporary exhibitions showcasing Gehry's bold designs as well as modern and contemporary art.
+Take a tour of the Louis Vuitton Foundation’s galleries, designed by Frank Gehry!
+Louis Vuitton founder Bernard Arnault wanted to create a stunning space for art and culture in Paris, and the result is the Louis Vuitton Foundation.
+With its boat-like interior and natural light, it’s a great place to see a variety of masterpieces.
+In particular, the glass building on the second floor showcases Gehry’s bold designs as well as temporary exhibitions of modern and contemporary art.

 Who is Frank Gehry?

-Frank Gehry, well-known as a deconstructivist architect, is characterized by post-formalism, which uses a unique and innovative style that is not limited to general frameworks, and collage, which combines fragmented pieces and reconstructs them into new images.
-It is also famous for its curved shapes and use of metal materials in its architectural works.
+Frank Gehry, known as a deconstructivist architect, is characterized by his unconventional, unique and innovative style, and collages that combine fragmented pieces to reconstruct new images.
+He is also famous for his use of curved shapes and metal materials in his architectural works.

-The Louis Vuitton Foundation building is similarly composed of curved and fluid forms, and is surrounded by glass, designed to allow abundant natural light inside the building.
-Filled with natural light, it is a great place to view masterpieces.
+The Louis Vuitton Foundation building is similarly composed of curved and fluid forms, and is surrounded by glass, allowing natural light to flood the interior.
+Filled with natural light, it is the perfect place to view the many masterpieces.

 Take a closer look at the features

-Combination of glass and steel: The building is made of steel and glass, giving it a modern and open feel.
-The 3,600 glass panels on the exterior walls of the building are tightly combined to create a breathtakingly beautiful view.
-Because of the transparent glass walls, the building disappears into the forest at night and reappears when it is illuminated in the morning.
+Glass and Steel Combination: The building is made of steel and glass, giving it a modern yet open feel.
+The 3,600 glass panels on the exterior of the building are seamlessly combined to create a breathtaking view.
+Because of the transparent glass walls, the building disappears into the forest at night and reappears in the morning light.

-Element of water: There are small ponds and elements of flowing water around the building, emphasizing harmony with nature.
+Water Element: Small ponds and flowing water elements exist around the building, emphasizing harmony with nature.

 Various spaces: The Louis Vuitton Foundation is used as a space for various art and cultural events.
-Inside, there is a gallery, concert hall, and multi-purpose space where various art events and exhibitions are held.
+Inside, there are galleries, concert halls, and multi-purpose spaces, where various art events and exhibitions are held.

 Travel comfortably by shuttle bus

-The Louis Vuitton Foundation shuttle bus departs from exit 2 of "Charles-de-Gaulle Etoile" near the Place Charles de Gaulle metro station.
-During operating hours, departures occur every 15 to 20 minutes.
-When the Louis Vuitton Foundation closes, the last shuttle bus leaves the foundation 7 minutes later.
+The Louis Vuitton Foundation shuttle bus departs from exit 2 of "Charles-de-Gaulle Etoile" near the Charles de Gaulle Square metro station.
+During operating hours, it departs every 15 to 20 minutes.
+When the Louis Vuitton Foundation is closed, the last shuttle bus departs from the foundation 7 minutes later.
 Just show your mobile voucher to the driver and board.

-You are not allowed to bring in food, but on days when the weather is nice, you can bring snacks and serve them on the terrace.
-You can also purchase coffee or hot chocolate.
-Also, next to the museum is the large Acclimatation Park.
-You have to pay an admission fee when entering through the main gate, but visitors to the Louis Vuitton Foundation can enter for free, so I definitely recommend stopping by.
+Food is not allowed, but on nice days, you can bring snacks and eat them on the terrace.
+Coffee and hot chocolate are also available for purchase.
+Also, next to the museum is the large Parc d'Acclimatation, which is connected to the main entrance.
+There is an admission fee, but visitors to the Louis Vuitton Foundation can enter for free, so I highly recommend stopping by.

-Priority access to all temporary exhibitions or security checks and permanent collections.
-A faster way to tour the Louis Vuitton Foundation, which has many visitors!
-Scan your mobile voucher at the dedicated premium entrance at the main entrance and go through security screening first.
+Enjoy priority access to all temporary exhibitions, security checks and permanent collections.
+A quicker way to explore the busy Louis Vuitton Foundation!
+Scan your mobile voucher at the dedicated premium entrance at the main entrance and then proceed through security checks.

-Because the collection inside changes seasonally, it is a good idea to check the current exhibitions on the official website before visiting.
+The collection inside changes seasonally, so it's a good idea to check the current exhibition on the official website before visiting.

-Take a look at the exhibition, which runs until April 2, 2024
+Browse the exhibition running until April 2, 2024

 address :